cta-observatory/ctapipe/docs/io/index_unofficial.rst

 * Each reader should have a corresponding `ctapipe.io.eventfilereader.EventFileReader` in `ctapipe.io.unofficial.eventfilereader` to ensure the common high-level interface for reading data is maintained.
+This is explained in `EventFileReaders`_.
 * Care should be taken in the imports of external modules.
 There should be no dependencies added to ctapipe on the external libraries required for these unofficial readers.
+The correct approach to achieve this is explained in `EventFileReaders`_.

 How to use my reader in ctapipe?